Survivor: China

 Exile Island from the previous three seasons was not used for this season, but the Hidden Immunity Idol was still part of the game.
 In lieu of Exile Island, the tribes had the ability to kidnap a player from the opposing tribe as part of winning a Reward Challenge.
 The kidnapped player remained with that tribe until the next Immunity Challenge and received a clue to the location of an Immunity Idol at that camp.
 However, this clue had to be given, unread, to a member of the other tribe prior to the next Immunity Challenge.
 Ultimately, neither of the two Idols available to the castaways were used; James Clement was voted out with both in his possession.
 Three players went to the Final Tribal Council, continuing the pattern that began in Survivor: Cook Islands and again in Survivor: Fiji.
 Probst explained that having a final three "prohibits one person winning through to the end and then taking an extremely unlikable person with them."
 In the end, Todd Herzog won, defeating Courtney Yates and Amanda Kimmel by a vote of 4–2–1.
 During the reunion, James Clement was awarded a $100,000 prize as the most popular player in Survivor: China, beating fellow favorites Denise Martin and Peih-Gee Law.

 Contestants

 Season 15 features 16 new castaways, split into two tribes.
 The translation for Fei Long (飞龙) and Zhan Hu (战虎) mean Flying Dragon and Fighting Tiger respectively.
 The name of the merge tribe created by Peih-Gee Law, Hae Da Fung (黑打風), translates to Black Fighting Wind.
-Among the 16 contestants who competed in this season were poker player Jean-Robert Bellande, the 2005 WWE Raw Diva Search winner Ashley Massaro.
+Among the 16 contestants who competed in this season were poker player Jean-Robert Bellande and 2005 WWE Raw Diva Search winner Ashley Massaro.

 Future appearances

 James Clement and Amanda Kimmel both returned to compete in the following season, Survivor: Micronesia.
 The pair returned again in 2010 for Survivor: Heroes vs. Villains along with Courtney Yates.
 Peih-Gee Law returned for Survivor: Cambodia.

-Outside of Survivor, Michael Zernow competed on American Ninja Warrior seasons 3 to 5.